 Yoga and Health Care Costs

 Additionally, in regard to the potential effects of yoga on health care spending in prisons, research suggests that yoga for prisoners may reduce overall prison health care costs.
 Health care costs represent a large portion of prison budgets.
 An October 2013 Pew report, titled "Managing Prison Health Care Spending," found that, after analyzing data from 44 states and adjusting for inflation, prisons spent a total of $6.5 billion on prisoner health care in 2008, up from $4.2 billion in 2001.
 Per-prisoner health care spending grew in 35 of those states—led by New Hampshire (305 percent increase), Oregon (245 percent) and North Carolina (203 percent)—with a median increase of 32 percent.
 In 39 states, prison health care costs represented a larger share of total corrections budgets, increasing on average from 10 percent in fiscal year 2001 to 15 percent in fiscal year 2008.
-These increases in prison health care costs are due to a series of factors, including the prevalent issue of aging inmate populations which require more care due to greater health complications (PEW 2014)
+These increases in prison health care costs are due to a series of factors, including the prevalent issue of aging inmate populations which require more care due to greater health complications (PEW, 2014).

 The aging inmate population is among the most relevant of these issues with regard to increasing health care costs.
 According to Federal Bureau of Prisons (BOP) data, inmates age 50 and older were the fastest growing segment of inmate population, increasing 25 percent from 24,857 in fiscal year (FY) 2009 to 30,962 in FY 2013 (Department of Justice 2015).
 By contrast, during the same period, the population of inmates 49 and younger decreased approximately 1 percent, including an even larger decrease of 16 percent in the youngest inmates (age 29 and younger).
 Based on BOP cost data, researchers estimate that the agency spent approximately $881 million, or 19 percent of its total budget, on incarceration of older inmates, including those aging in place as of fiscal year 2013 (Department of Justice 2015).